 Employers should immediately pull data for exempt workers earning below the threshold, attorneys said.

-“Review your budgets, consider what positions you might restructure, flag whom you might reclassify to nonexempt or give a salary increase, and think about when, practically speaking, you should implement changes,” said Caroline Brown, an attorney with Fisher Phillips in Atlanta.
+“Review your budgets, consider what positions you might restructure, flag whom you might reclassify to nonexempt or give a salary increase, and think about when, practically speaking, you should implement changes,” said Caroline Brown attorney with Fisher Phillips in Atlanta.

 Román D. Hernández, an attorney with Troutman Sanders in Portland, Ore., said employers should forecast financial ramifications for changes in labor costs necessitated by changes in the rules.

 Meeting the salary cutoff is just one requirement for classifying workers as exempt.
-Employers should also take the time to review workers’ job duties to ensure that they satisfy the applicable exemption’s criteria.
+Employers should also take the time to review workers’ job duties to ensure that they satisfy the applicable exemption criteria.

 The white-collar exemptions each have slightly different duties tests:

 - Executive exemption.
-The employee’s primary duty must be managing the enterprise or a department or subdivision of the enterprise.
-The employee must customarily and regularly direct the work of at least two employees and have the authority to hire or fire workers (or the employee’s suggestions and recommendations as to hiring, firing or changing the status of other employees must be given particular weight).
+The employee’s primary duty must be to manage the enterprise or a department of it.
+The employee must customarily and regularly direct the work of at least two employees and have the authority to hire or fire workers (or the employee’s suggestions and recommendations as to hiring, firing, or changing the status of other employees must be given particular weight).

 - Administrative exemption.
-The employee’s primary duty must be office or nonmanual work that is directly related to the management or general business operations of the employer or the employer’s customers.
-The employee’s primary duty also must include the exercise of discretion and independent judgment with respect to matters of significance.
+The employee’s primary duty must be office or nonmanual work directly related to the management or general business operations of the employer or the employer’s customers.
+The employee’s primary duty also must include discretion and independent judgment concerning matters of significance.